 Wiginton suggested that another possibility is to buy the second home with an FHA mortgage, then refinance it into a less-expensive Fannie Mae- or Freddie Mac-backed loan after the old home is sold.
 In fact, she helped a borrower with such an arrangement just last week.

-The fees on FHA mortgages have risen quite a bit the past few years, but you can still get one with only 3.5 percent down.
-They also have looser credit score requirements than conforming Fannie/Freddie loans.
+The fees on FHA mortgages are higher than they used to be, but you can still get one with only 3.5 percent down.
+They also have looser credit score requirements than a conventional loan backed by Fannie Mae or Freddie Mac.
 So that makes them a possibility for someone who can qualify the carry the payments of two mortgages, but either cannot or is unwilling to put up a large down payment.

 Down payment assistance